Gradient Flow Sampler-based Distributionally Robust Optimization: Abstract

 \section{Abstract}

 We propose a mathematically principled PDE gradient flow framework for distributionally robust optimization (DRO).
-Exploiting the recent advances in the intersection of Markov Chain Monte Carlo sampling and gradient flow theory, we show that our theoretical framework can be implemented as practical algorithms for sampling from worst-case distributions and, consequently, DRO.
-While numerous previous works have proposed various reformulation techniques and iterative algorithms, we contribute a sound gradient flow view of the distributional optimization that can be used to construct new algorithms.
-As an example of applications, we solve a class of Wasserstein and entropy-regularized DRO problems using the recently-discovered Wasserstein Fisher-Rao and Stein variational gradient flows.
-Notably, we also show some simple reductions of our framework recover exactly previously proposed popular DRO methods, and provide new insights into their theoretical limit and optimization dynamics.
-Numerical studies based on stochastic gradient descent provide empirical backing for our theoretical findings.
+Exploiting the recent advances in the intersection of Monte Carlo sampling and statistical optimal transport, we show that our theoretical framework can be implemented as practical algorithms for sampling from worst-case distributions and, consequently, DRO.
+While numerous previous works have relied on dual reformulation techniques, we contribute a sound and complete gradient flow view based on SDEs or PDEs that can be used to construct new algorithms for general, potentially non-convex, losses.
+As an application, we solve a class of Wasserstein and entropy-regularized DRO problems using the recently-discovered Wasserstein Fisher-Rao and Stein variational gradient flows.
+Notably, we also show some simple reductions of our framework recover exactly previously proposed popular DRO methods, and provide new insights into their theoretical limits and optimization dynamics of DRO.
+Numerical studies based on stochastic gradient descent on machine learning tasks provide empirical backing for our theoretical findings.